raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

                 swapped = True
 ```

-- To finish off, you just need to wrap your sorting algorithm up in a function:
+To finish off, you just need to wrap your sorting algorithm in a function:

 	```python
 	def my_bubble_sort(some_list):